mnyaema/git_intro/readme.md

 This is git intro
-This shows the basics of git intro
+This is the first hands on  introduction to git
+# set up
+this is how you set up git to be run